 And One More Thing

 Finally, never create a blog post and leave it at that.
-If after time your blogging hard work of keyword research, content creation and internal linking starts to get you some traffic from Google, make the most of it.
+If after time your keyword research, content creation and internal linking starts to get you some traffic from Google, make the most of it.
 Offer your readers the opportunity of getting more great content emailed to them or offer them an e-book, free trial or half an hour of free consultancy.
 After all, they found your blog because they had a problem and it's possible they're looking for some help.
 Don't make them think, make them an offer!

 If this is all making sense, put it into action.
 As I said in a previous post if you do nothing you're always six to nine months away from success.
 Trust me when I say, doing this stuff right generates traffic and enquiries and if your website isn't all about generating enquiries, what's it for?